Single-Round Deterministic Quantum Anonymous Veto Using Bell States: Implementation Using Photonic Quantum Walks

+The photonic quantum walk based implementation of the proposed algorithm for $3$ participants using photonic components is shown in the Figure \ref{fig:photonic}.

-\end{itemize} This photonic DTQW-based implementation offers a compact, low-decoherence platform for deterministic QAV.
-All quantum operations state preparation, voting, and measurement are realized using standard linear optical components, making the protocol experimentally accessible with current technologies.
+This photonic DTQW-based implementation offers a compact, low-decoherence platform for deterministic QAV.
+All quantum operations state preparation, vetoing, and measurement are realised using standard linear optical components, making the protocol experimentally accessible with current technologies.